bhojpur/revenue/README.md

-# revenue
+# Bhojpur Revenue - Data Management Engine

-The Bhojpur Revenue is a software-as-a-service product used as a Revenue Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur Revenue` is a software-as-a-service product used as a Revenue Engine based on [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for application delivery.